Nadcab Labs | Web3 Development Services | Blockchain Developer

 Trading Engine

-The trading engine is the heart of a Cryptocurrency Exchange.
+The trading engine is the heart of a cryptocurrency exchange development .
 It is responsible for receiving and processing user orders, matching buy and sell orders, and updating the order book.
 The engine must be capable of handling high volumes of transactions with minimal latency to provide a smooth trading experience.

 When an order is submitted, the trading engine first validates the order against the user’s account balance and other relevant criteria.
 Once validated, the order is either added to the order book or matched with an existing order.
 The trading engine then updates the state of the order book and records the transaction.